Understanding the 2012-2013 Report

 - Furniture, furnishing and equipment purchases: Members may purchase furniture and office equipment for their constituency offices, subject to certain conditions.

-- Informatics and telecommunication equipment purchases: Members may purchase computers, laptops, printers and other related equipment for their constituency offices, subject to certain conditions.
-Members are provided with up to four wireless devices; they may purchase additional wireless devices or accessories and charge all related expenses to the Member’s Office Budget.
+- Informatics and telecommunication equipment purchases: Members may purchase computers, laptops, tablet devices, printers and other related equipment for their constituency offices, subject to certain conditions.
+Members are provided with up to four wireless devices; they may purchase additional wireless devices or accessories and charge all related expenses to the Member's Office Budget.